 The 5D Mark IV recorded in 4K/25fps, until the card was full, for 16 minutes.
 Not very long but long enough for me to create a whole bunch of short, 30 second to one minute clips yesterday.
 Also good for 30 second, 4K stock video clips.

-So, if you are only going to film short 4K bursts like myself (not longer, epic movie recording) with the Canon EOS 5D Mark IV and don’t want to shell out hundreds of Pounds or Dollars on larger cards, grab a few of these, I simply cannot fault them whatever camera I put them in!
+Are you only going to film short 4K bursts like myself with the Canon EOS 5D Mark IV?
+If you don't want to shell out hundreds of Pounds or Dollars on larger cards, grab a few of these.
+I simply cannot fault them as a cheap SD card for 5D Mark IV video.
+No matter what camera I put them in!